hellomrjack/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Subgraph.md

 ### Customizing Block Subgraphs

-You can customize properties just like they would be on a regular block, but you can also use Operators to create custom expressions in order to extend the behavior of the block used as subgraph.
+You can customize properties just like they would be on a regular Block, but you can also use Operators to create custom expressions in order to extend the behavior of the Block used as subgraph.

 ## Operator Subgraphs